evangraan/eh/README.md

 The Error Handler gem allows the wrapping of arbitrary blocks of code in exception handling logic.
 Specifically, once an exception occurs:

-o The block can be retried 'threshold' times, with a delay of 'delay' seconds in-between retries (EH::retry and EH::retry!)
+o The block can be retried 'threshold' times, with a delay of 'delay' seconds in-between retries (EH.retry and EH.retry!)

 o The exception can be logged to a single logger, or an array of loggers

 o The exception can be re-raised (suppressed during retry, but logged, raised again after retry failure)

-o The same functionality is available, with retry disabled (EH::run and EH::run!)
+o The same functionality is available, with retry disabled (EH.run and EH.run!)

 o The list of Linux system exit codes is also provided as EH::EX_<exit>

-o Unhandled exceptions can be logged and emailed in main() using EH::report_unhandled()
+o Unhandled exceptions can be logged and emailed in main() using EH.report_unhandled()

 o A list of handlers can be injected to do custom handling, such as email, roll-back, etc.